nhatpham0301/release_podspec/README.md

 ### Push & create new tag match with the changed version

+### Github action will release new version to cocoapod automatically

+# Below guide is old document and only use for manual release.
+This project is automatically release with github action CICD and don't necessary to follow below work flow

 ### Run below terminal

 - Check if you have authentication to cocoapods